citizensadvice/local-office-search-api/README.md

 You can also run these in Docker if there are any environmental issues locally using `bin/docker/lint` and `bin/docker/test`.

+## Loading data in

+You will need to have [AWS set up and be authorised locally](https://github.com/citizensadvice/ca-dev-setup).

+If you are logged in as ContentPlatformDeveloper you should now be able to run `bin/docker/rake sync_database`, or `bin/rake sync_database` to load data in from the data science buckets.

 ## API documentation